evocn/evocn.github.io/content/now.md

-# Now
-Here's what I'm up to these days.

 ---
+title: Now
+tags:
+---
+Here's what I'm up to these days:
-## Creating a creative environment
+## Working on creative projects!
-Working to find inspiration in my peers and the art I consume.
-And reducing friction and wasted mental energy in the mundane aspects of life!
+Excited to be back doing whatever my soul desires!
 ## Working at Nintendo
 Writing graphics code to test graphics stuff!
+By the way, the views expressed on this website do not reflect those of the company.
 ## Staying healthy
-Eating well and exercising regularly.
+Eating well, sleeping lots, and exercising regularly.
 Cooking a lot these days!

-*[Updated August 24, 2024]*
+Making healthy food.